typescript-eslint/typescript-eslint/.github/ISSUE_TEMPLATE/eslint-plugin-typescript.md

 ---
-name: Bug report
+name: eslint-plugin-typescript
-about: Report an issue
+about: Report an issue with the eslint-plugin-typescript package
-labels:
 ---

 <!--